 About Dear Earth

-On the 25th of July 2019 I attended a local meeting about the environment.
+On the 25th of July 2019 I attended a local meeting about climate change.

-I’d known for a long time that we’ve harmed our planet, but I hadn’t let this bitter knowledge enter my heart.
-I sat and listened to all the science, and witnessed the emotion of the speaker.
+I’d known for a long time that we’ve been harming our planet, but I hadn’t let this bitter knowledge enter my heart.
+I sat and listened to all the science, and witnessed the emotion of others listening.
 Thick layers of denial receded for a second and I felt my first jolt of sadness.

 Over the next few weeks I read the Extinction Rebellion handbook, and every few pages I wept.
 I started waking in the night feeling frightened.
 I began to reappraise the way I lived my whole life.
 I saw the necessity of joining with others – for mutual support, and to shake our political and economic systems into the huge changes necessary if we want to continue living here.